jose-phin/WDA/API/readme.md

-This endpoint will update the specified ticket id with the filled out fields that are filled out in the JSON, if you omit any ticket fields in the JSON other than the ticket_id field, then the update function will reuse the existing value that is already stored in the database
+This endpoint will update the specified ticket id with the filled out fields that are filled out in the JSON, if you omit any ticket fields in the JSON other than the ticketId field, then the update function will reuse the existing value that is already stored in the database

-*NOTE, THIS ENDPOINT CALL USES DIFFERENT VARIABLE NAMES BECAUSE OF HOW IT UPDATES, SO DON'T MAKE SURE YOU USE VARIABLE NAMES LIKE ticket_id INSTEAD OF ticketId*

 * **Parameters**